About North Brunswick

 The Township of North Brunswick is a 12-square mile municipality in western Middlesex County with a population of 40,800 as of the 2010 Census.
 It is located in Central New Jersey, approximately 40 miles southwest of New York City.

 The Township features three major highways, U.S. Routes 1 and 130 and State Route 27 and the Amtrak Northeast Corridor line.
 North Brunswick is also home to the Bristol-Myers Squibb Research and Development facility off Route 1 South.

 North Brunswick takes pride in its diversity, with a modest Southeast Asian, Hispanic and African-American population.
-The Township celebrates its history and diversity each September at Heritage Day at Community Park.
+The Township celebrates its history and diversity each fall at Heritage Day at Community Park.
 In 2017, the event will mark its 35th year.

 Along with Heritage Day, North Brunswick is home to other major events.
 The Youth Sports Festival is held during mid-June near DeVry University off Route 1.
 It is a family friendly event featuring amusement rides, music, food and fireworks.

 The North Brunswick Italian-American Social Club’s Carnevale Italiano is held annually in mid-July off Route 130 North and Apple Orchard Lane.
 The five-day event includes food, games, rides and a fireworks display.

 The North Brunswick Volunteer Fire Department consists of three companies.
 It is proud to have provided professional fire and rescue protection to the Township and surrounding communities since 1925.

 The North Brunswick First Aid and Rescue Squad is the Township’s EMS and Rescue agency.
 It is a non-profit organization composed of both volunteers and career staff, serving the community since 1955.